kjosib/sophie/docs/why_sophie.rst

   changes behind your back.
 That may also sound impossibly constraining, but trust me: it's fine.
 * Sophie ... doesn't dirty herself with *objects* of the usual sort.
 (There is a better way.)
 * Sophie is fastidious about preventing errors up front, before they cause trouble during operation.
-  Through *strong static type inference*, Sophie can check in advance for many kinds of latent problems that testing alone might not catch -- which can save you a whole mess of effort.
+  Through *abstract interpretation*, Sophie can check in advance for many kinds of latent problems that testing alone might not catch -- which can save you a whole mess of effort.

 .. note::
-    The type checker is now always on, since it is *mostly* finished and it doesn't cause a problem in practice.
-    It can still be too permissive around record field access, but this discrepancy will soon be cleaned up, and hopefully in a nice generic way.
+    That last statement is presently under construction.
+    There was a type checker in a previous release, and it worked reasonably well, but it was unsound around certain field-access expressions.
+    The new checker (i.e. the abstract interpreter) will be much more precise, but it does not yet work and is therefore presently turned off by default.

 Moreover, learning Sophie will affect you in different ways from learning a conventional starter-language.
 Sophie teaches you how to think about problems and design solutions effectively.